Islanders deal Devils first loss in regulation, 4-1

 UNIONDALE, N.Y.
 (AP) — Jordan Eberle scored twice, Mathew Barzal had a goal and two assists and Semyon Varlamov made 30 saves as the New York Islanders beat the New Jersey Devils 4-1 on Thursday night.

-The Islanders improved to 3-1-0, while the Devils lost for the first time in regulation, falling to fall to 2-1-1.
+The Islanders improved to 3-1-0, while the Devils lost for the first time in regulation, falling to 2-1-1.